ashwinvis/talks/papercall/abstract_300chars.md

-I will present and discuss the work of scientific pythoners to foster open-source software and open-science in the field of fluid dynamics.
-In particular, we launched in 2014 the project FluidDyn to support the development of Python packages for teaching and research with laboratory experiments, simulations and data processing.
+Open-source software and open-science in the field of fluid dynamics is an emerging trend which ensures transparency in reported results and promotes sustainable, robust code development.
+We introduce project FluidDyn, launched in 2014, to foster the development of Python packages in teaching and research with laboratory experiments, simulations and data processing.